Tax information, hints and news. Exclusive for overseas property investors and owners.

 You should also select a Collection Agent or work out a deal with tenants to transfer a percentage of the monthly rental fee to the Revenue Commissioners.

-Property owners must, of course, file a property tax return for any income received, and pay any rent income tax they owe.
+Property owners must, of course, file rental income tax returns in Ireland for any income received, and pay any rent income tax they owe.

 It’s essential to remember that your taxes must be paid and filed by 31 October of each year.